Pouring Water In A Glass

 I Recommend 4 Gallons To Survive:

 The water could be dangerous to consume.
 I hesitate to recommend using a filter with the pool water because of possible air contamination.
 I prefer not to count on the pool water.
-Also, if we have an earthquake that pool may become non-existent.
+Also, if we have an earthquake, that pool may become non-existent.

 Water Storage Containers (filled or unfilled):

-1. WaterBricks-WaterBrick 1833-0001 Stackable Water and Food Storage Container, 3.5 gals of Liquid, 27 lb of Dry Food Products, Blue These would be perfect to figure one Waterbrick (even though it’s only 3.5 gallons) per person per day.
+1. WaterBricksWaterBrick stackable Water and Food Storage Container, 3.5 gals of Liquid, 27 lb of Dry Food Products, BlueThese would be perfect to figure one Waterbrick (even though it’s only 3.5 gallons) per person per day.
 Easy peasy.
 They are stackable and easy to slip under beds if your box spring is high enough off the ground.

-2. Water Preserver-Water Preserver Concentrate.
-I prefer this over bleach because I only have to rotate my water every 5 years instead of the recommended 6 months for bleach.
+2. Water PreserverWater Preserver ConcentrateI prefer this over bleach because I only have to rotate my water every five years instead of the recommended six months for bleach.

-3. BlueCans-The 24 cans in a case are the size of a soda can and they are packed in a sturdy cardboard box.
+3. Blue Cans: The 24 cans in a case are the size of a soda can and are packed in a sturdy cardboard box.
 Each box of 24 cans equals 2.25 gallons.
 These fit perfectly under a bed or in a closet.
 The water is the best-tasting water in the world, literally.
-I am buying one or two cases a month and stacking them in my closet.
+I buy one or two cases monthly and stack them in my closet.
 These would be great for college students, single moms, and families because we can set and forget these cases for 50 years.
 Sweet!
-The cheapest place I have found, thanks to an awesome reader is Brownells to buy these cases.
+Thanks to a fantastic reader, the cheapest place I have found is Brownells to buy these cases.

-Read More of My Articles Is Tap Water Safe to Drink?
+Read More of My Articles Surviving an EMP Encounter

 Ways To Boil Water:

-Now, if you do not have a water filter or purifier I suggest you have some way to boil the water you have stored if you need to boil it.
+Now, if you don’t have a water filter or purifier like a Big Berkey or a PortaWell water treatment system, I suggest you find some way to boil the water you have stored if you need to boil it.
 The lead situation above could not be boiled to remove the lead.
-Boiling water actually produces more lead as the water evaporates through the boiling process.
-Check this out: CDC Lead and Drinking Water I quote: Heating or boiling your water will not remove lead.
-Because some of the water evaporates during the boiling process, the lead concentration of the water can actually increase slightly as the water is boiled.
+Boiling water produces more lead as the water evaporates through the boiling process.
+Check this out: CDC Lead and Drinking Water.
+I quote: “Heating or boiling your water will not remove lead.
+Because some water evaporates during the boiling process, the lead concentration can increase slightly as the water is boiled.”
 End of quote.

 Final Word